Message from STEPS Home Care - Updated November 20

 Our STEPS Caregivers Are Ready

-Over the past weeks, we have been advising our Caregivers to monitor our clients with more frequent temperature checks than usual, advising them not to come into work if they have fevers, coughs or colds, stocking up on supplies such as masks, gowns, gloves and alcohol hand sanitizer gels and closely screening their own family members and visitors to find out if they may have been exposed to the virus in our Westchester community.
+We advise ALL our Caregivers to monitor our clients with more frequent temperature checks than usual, advising them not to come into work if they have fevers, coughs or colds, stocking up on supplies such as masks, gowns, gloves and alcohol hand sanitizer gels and closely screening their own family members and visitors to find out if they may have been exposed to the virus in our community.

 What You Need To Know